zara4378/pandera/docs/source/lazy_validation.rst

     try:
         schema.validate(dataframe, lazy=True)
     except SchemaErrors as err:
+        err.failure_case_summary # summary of schema errors
         err.failure_cases  # dataframe of schema errors
         err.data  # invalid dataframe
     ```

 As you can see from the output above, a :class:`~pandera.errors.SchemaErrors`
-exception is raised with a summary of the error counts and failure cases
+exception is raised with printing a summary of the error counts and failure cases
 caught by the schema.
 You can also see from the **Usage Tip** that you can
-catch these errors and inspect the failure cases in a more granular form:
+catch these errors, and inspect the failure cases in a more granular form while
+still logging a summary of the failure cases.
+As opposed to printing the output,
+the errors can be logged as part of your workflow:

 .. testcode:: lazy_validation